qf105/info/README.md

-# Lab 1: Introduction to Unix
+# Lab 1: Introduction to Unixx

 | Lab 1: | Introduction to Unix |
 | ---------------------    | --------------------- |